elliotwutingfeng/ipcrypt-std.github.io/www/pages/resources.md

 1. **GitHub Issues**: Post questions or issues on the [GitHub repository]({{ site.github_repo }}/issues)
 2. **Contribute**: Share your experiences and improvements with the community
-3. **Contact**: Reach out to the author or contributors for specific questions
+3. **Contact**: Reach out to the contributors for specific questions